 Thanks to those who attended my webinar last week with Ellen McCann on “Managing Red Flags and Staying Ahead of the Trends.”
-If you missed the program, you can access the webinar and materials here.

 In a mere hour, Ellen and I covered a number of hot FMLA topics and trends, such as:

 - Conducting an effective investigation after you obtain photos or information through social media suggesting that

 Can an Employee Decline FMLA Leave Even though the Absence is Covered by the Act?